 Remember: read the ingredient list of a packaged food.
 Ingredients are listed in decreasing order from most to least.
-So the closer the sugar ingredient is to the beginning of the list, the higher the relative proportion.
+The closer a sugar ingredient is to the beginning of the list, the higher its relative proportion in the food.

 - USDA, ERS (Economic Research Service), Sugar and Sweeteners Outlook.
 Data compiled from Table 51, Table 52, and Table 53. (link)

 - Definition of Added Sugar, FDA Federal Register, May 2016, § 101.9(c)(6)(iii) (link)

 - Added Sugars and Cardiovascular Disease Risk in Children.
 Circulation.
 August 22, 2016 (link)

 - Dietary Sugars Intake and Cardiovascular Health.
 Circulation.
 2009;120:1011-1020, (link)

 - Original Coca-Cola Nutrition Information, Coke Website (link)